datamllab/rlcard/README.md

 ![Learning Curves](docs/imgs/curves.png "Learning Curves")

 ## Contributing
 Contribution to this project is greatly appreciated!
-Please create a issue for feedback or bugs.
-Please send a pull request for new features or fixing bugs.
+Please create a issue/pull request for feedbacks/bugs/new features.

 ## Acknowledgements
 We would like to thank JJ World Network Technology Co.,LTD for the technical support.